Sardinia Travel Guide

 Sardinia © Roberto Cossu

 DH Lawrence passed through Sardinia in 1921, remarking on its geographic location as a place 'lost between Europe and Africa and belonging nowhere'.
-By Italian standards it is off the beaten track, but therein lies its appeal.
-The island's beaches are some of the cleanest and least crowded in Italy.
+By Italian standards, it's off the beaten track; but therein lies its appeal, with its beaches being some of the cleanest and least crowded in Italy.

 Become our Sardinia Travel Expert

 We are looking for contributors for our Sardinia travel guide.
 If you are a local, a regular traveller to Sardinia or a travel professional with time to contribute and answer occasional forum questions, please contact us.